SwissDataScienceCenter/renku-design-docs/design/006-renku-api-activities-plans/006-renku-api-activities-plans.md

 Not implementing this would mean users have to shell out to renku and parse data from the CLI or call `renku.command` methods or gateways directly, which may change their interface and aren't easy to understand.

+It was also considered to return a plan with values applied from an activity, essentially `Activity.plan_with_values` from renku.core, but this was dropped in favor of just returning the argv string of the activity, to not overcomplicate things.

 ## Unresolved questions